Session Ready

 vtreat is a "safer" alternative to model.matrix for one-hot-encoding, because it can manage novel levels safely. vtreat also manages missing values in the data (both categorical and continuous).

-In this exercise you will see how vtreat handles categorical values that did not appear in the training set.
-The treatment plan treatplan and the set of variables newvars from the previous exercise are still in your workspace. dframe and a new data frame testframe are also in your workspace.
+In this exercise, you will see how vtreat handles categorical values that did not appear in the training set.
+The treatment plan treatplan and the set of variables newvars from the previous exercise are still available. dframe and a new data frame testframe have been pre-loaded.

 • Print dframe and testframe.